 Now, you may notice another problem with spherical ice.
 What good is a fancy ice ball if it is all cloudy?
 You know that when you freeze ice at home it tends to be cloudy — sometimes completely cloudy.
 So what if you wanted a perfectly clear ball of ice?
 Or, perfectly clear ice of any kind?
 Science helps again.

 How Can You Make Clear, Unclouded Ice Balls?

-There is not point in worrying about making absolutely crystal clear ice full of all impurities.
-We just need to address what causes most of the cloudiness.
-And, that is air.
+There is no point in worrying about making absolutely crystal clear ice devoid of all impurities.
+We just need to address what causes most of the cloudiness, which is air.
 All water contains dissolved air.
-It's how fish breathe, after all.
+This is how fish breathe, after all.
 When water begins to freeze, it does so from the outside in.
 Ice forms on the outer surfaces of the water first.
 At the same time, as the temperature changes, air precipitates out of the water to form tiny bubbles.
-Since the outer parts of the ice cube are frozen, the ice cannot escape, so it just gets "frozen" in place, forming cloudy ice.
+Since the outer parts of the ice cube are frozen, the ice cannot escape, so it just gets “frozen” in place, forming cloudy ice.
 The cloudiness is basically millions of tiny air bubbles.
 So, to make clear ice, you have to somehow get rid of the air.

 There is no easier way to get the air out of water than to boil it.
 Boiling forces the air out of the water and then, if you pour the boiling water immediately into ice cube trays, or a mold of any kind and place it in the freezer, you will end up with clear ice cubes — or at least as clear as is practical.

 This article contains one or more Amazon affiliate links.
 See full disclosure.